deckerweb/portfolio-content/README.md

 This plugin is fully translateable by default so it works perfectly for multlingual installs - and multilingual plugins like Polylang.

+The available filters allow you to tweak all registered arguments for the post type and its taxonomies.
+For example, you would also be able to change the slugs on a per language basis via filter functions that way.

 ## Features: